githubscientist/fsdcwdtb27/readme.md

   e.
 Descendant Selector: Selects all elements that are descendants of a specific element.
 For example: div p selects all <p> elements inside a <div> element.
   f.
 Child Selector: Selects all elements that are direct children of a specific element.
 For example: div > p selects all <p> elements that are direct children of a <div> element.
   g.
 Sibling Selector: Selects all elements that are siblings of a specific element.
 For example: div + p selects the first <p> element that is a sibling of a <div> element.
+  h.
+Attribute Selector: Selects all elements with a specific attribute.
+For example: [type="text"] selects all <input> elements with type="text".
+  i.
+Universal Selector: Selects all elements in the document.
+For example: \*